About the Rutgers DSW Program

 - Incorporates theory, research, practice, and policy to understand diversity and difference in practice and to advance social justice.

 It is important to note that these goals reflect those of the School of Social Work modified to reflect the leadership training mission of the DSW program.

 Weekend Residencies for Working Practitioners

-Each year consists of nine on-site residencies and two online residencies.
-The on-site residency sessions will include lectures, seminars, writing workshops, case presentations, meetings with faculty and advisors, and participation in research interest groups.
-Each day of a residency consists of two three-hour modules–one morning and one afternoon.
-Our modular approach provides the flexibility to calibrate instruction to the subject matter and objects of study, and, in this way, students learn from a multitude of faculty with a broad array of expertise.
-This system allows our faculty (drawn from across the disciplines) to focus instruction on what they do and know best.
+Each year consists of nine onsite weekend residencies and two online residencies.
+The onsite residency sessions will include lectures, seminars, writing workshops, case presentations, meetings with faculty and advisors, and participation in research interest groups.
+Each day of a residency consists of two three-hour modules; one in the morning and one in the afternoon.
+Our modular approach provides the flexibility for students to learn from a multitude of faculty with a broad array of expertise and allows our faculty (drawn from across various disciplines, institutions, and nations) to focus instruction on what they do and know best.
 Our instructors are deep thinkers from a variety of fields who have attained considerable influence in their areas, and thus serve as aspirational role models for experienced practitioner doctoral education.

-We have designed an innovative writing-intensive curriculum that synthesizes all three content areas and offers our students the unique opportunity to engage in guided writing and revision with experienced writing professors.
-Students will learn various models and strategies for writing publishable material as they matriculate in the program, and professionalize and distinguish themselves through their writing.
-Additionally, students will create and maintain their own professional WordPress Site, to be interlinked with the DSW Website, as both a digital ‘home’ for continued scholarship and a venue for conversation among peers, as well as practice in establishing a web presence, while learning critical digital literacy skills.
+We have designed an innovative writing-intensive curriculum that offers our students the unique opportunity to engage in guided writing and revision with experienced writing professors.
+Students will learn strategies for writing publishable material as they progress through the program, and professionalize and distinguish themselves through their writing.
+Additionally, students will create and maintain their own professional website to be interlinked with the DSW Website as both a digital ‘home’ for continued scholarship, a venue for conversation among peers, and they will get an opportunity to practice establishing a web presence, while learning critical digital literacy skills.